In 2022, tuition for full-time students at American International College was $40,550 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of American International College undergrads use financial aid to finance their education.
-In 2022, 1,328 of the 1,372 undergrads enrolled received financial aid.
+The majority of American International College undergrads use financial aid to to cover the cost of tuition.
+In 2023, 1,328 of the 1,376 undergrads enrolled received financial aid.
 American International College meets 70% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $26,137 a year.
 Around 89% of American International College undergrads take out student loans to cover any remaining costs.
 American International College graduates who have student loans graduate with an average of $35,587 of student loan debt.